-Gallstones are usually very small, no more than a few millimeters wide.
-However, they can grow to several centimeters.
+Gallstones can grow to several centimeters.
 Some people develop only one gallstone, while others develop several.
 As the gallstones grow, they can block the channels that lead out of the gallbladder.

 Most gallstones are formed from cholesterol found in the gallbladder’s bile.
 Another type of gallstone, a pigment stone, is formed from calcium bilirubinate.
-Calcium bilirubinate is a chemical that’s produced when the body breaks down red blood cells.
+Calcium bilirubinate is a chemical produced when the body breaks down red blood cells.
 This type of stone is rarer.

 Common bile duct stones (choledocholithiasis)

 When gallstones occur in the common bile duct, it’s known as choledocholithiasis.
 Bile is ejected from the gallbladder, passed through small tubes, and deposited in the common bile duct.
 It then enters the small intestine.

-In most cases, common bile duct stones are actually gallstones that developed in the gallbladder and then passed into the bile duct.
-This type of stone is called a secondary common bile duct stone, or secondary stone.
+In most cases, common bile duct stones are gallstones that develop in the gallbladder and then pass into the bile duct.
+This type of stone is called a secondary common bile duct stone.

 Sometimes stones form in the common bile duct itself.
-These stones are called primary common bile duct stones, or primary stones.
+These stones are called primary common bile duct stones.
 This rare type of stone is more likely to cause an infection than a secondary stone.